awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 2. **Introduce Amazon ECR**: The program provides a brief introduction to Amazon ECR.

-3. **Checks the local machine for a docker image**: The program checks the local mahcine for a docker image named hello-world.
+3. **Checks the local machine for a docker image**: The program checks the local mahcine for a docker image named echo-text.
 If it's not located, the program ends.

 3. **Create an ECR repository**: The program creates the repository using the `createECRRepository` method.